-WHAT ARE THE BEST PLACES FOR MUSEUMS IN MARRAKECH?
+WHAT ARE THE BEST PLACES FOR MUSEUMS ?

 - Visit Dar Si Said Museum to admire the Moroccan art at its best!
 Si Said was a minister of war and the original owner of this 19th-century palace.
 Si Said was the brother of Grand Vizier Bou Ahmed, who lived at historical Bahia Palace.
 The museum displays the history of Marrakesh carpentry.
 Get your cam ready to photograph the amazing Moroccan mosaics!
 There is a lovely garden to visit and relax.

 - Visit Bahia Palace, one of the most exquisite buildings in Marrakesh, which was built in the 19th century.

 - Dive into Morocco art by visiting Maison de la Photographie.
 The museum hosts a private collection of 8000 photographs, covers the period from 1870 to 1950.
 The museum’s collection includes a wide variety of black and white photography, exhibits Daniel Chicault’s ”Landscapes and Faces of the High-Atlas” film.
 Visit the terrace to capture the gorgeous views of the city.

 - Would you like to learn about the culture of Moroccan women?
 Then visit the Musée de la Femme.
 Get to know about the Moroccan women mastering in the aviation industry, photography, cooking and the activists working for Independence.